-Last year, industries filled more than 668,000 seasonal jobs, the bulk of them announced in September and October before the holiday retail rush, according to employment services firm Challenger, Gray & Christmas.
-Despite a rash of high-profile store closings, this will be another robust hiring season, the firm forecasts.
-For some extra holiday cash or even a leg up on permanent employment, we've rounded up some of the most notable places to put in a resume.
+Despite a rash of high-profile store closings, the holiday hiring season is well under way — and it’s a doozy.
+According to employment services firm Challenger, Gray & Christmas, companies have announced more than 704,000 seasonal jobs across the country, a number that bests the previous record, set in 2014, by 8,000 jobs.
+For some extra holiday cash or even a leg up on permanent employment, we’ve rounded up some of the most notable places to put in a resume.

 FedEx plans to hire around 55,000 drivers, package handlers, and other temporary workers, up about 10 percent from last year, according to Reuters.
 Major package-handling locations include Columbus, Ohio; Denver; Portland, Oregon; and Woodbridge, New Jersey, among others.